t-mville/Radiomaster-Games/README.md

 Asteroids – Navigate your ship and destroy incoming asteroids in this space shooter.

 ✨ Credits
-Mike Dogan – Original author of Asteroids, Breakout, and X-Tris
+Mike Dogan – Author of Asteroids, Breakout, and X-Tris

+Alexey Stankevich - Author of FPV simulator

+2009 Led Lab @PUC-Rio www.eluaproject.net
+Dado Sutter
+Ives Negreiros
+To Benjamin - Authors of the snakes game